Oliver-Slape/Math/README.md

 ## Examples.
 ### What is the probability of rolling a 7 after rolling a 2?
 ### The probability for both of these we already know as P(1/6) and P(11/36).
 Because these two events happen independently we have to multiply the Probabilities of the single events to get the Probability of two independent events.
 This will be P(1/6) X P(11/36).
 P(1/6) X P(11/36) = P(11/216).

+## Event from a discrete random variable
+### If we want to have a random variable such as an integer there needs to be a standard at which we call random.
+If we use two integers for this, we can have the random integer and find the probability of it being divisable by 5.
+For the random integer lets call it X, we have to decide a range that is acceptable.
+If we dont set a range there is an inifinite amount of possible numbers that could be X as integers are any whole number positive or negative and we cant calculate that.
+Assume A is a very large negative number and B is a very large positive number and this our range.
+We can randomly assign X between the range of A and B. We know that every 5th number is divisible by 5.
+So the proabaility of X/5 is the range of A to B divided by 5.